-Each investigator will ensure that each patient who needs to provide informed consent is given full and adequate oral and written information in the local language about the nature and purpose of the study.
-All parties will ensure protection of participant personal data and will not include names on any sponsor forms, reports, publications, or in any other disclosures, except where required by the local laws and regulations.
-Patients will be notified that they are free to discontinue from the study at any time.
-The patient will be given the opportunity to ask questions and allowed time to consider the information provided.
+The Investigator at each study center will ensure that the patient or his/her legally authorised representative is given full and adequate oral and written information about the nature, purpose, possible risk, and benefit of the study.
+Patients must also be notified that their participation is voluntary and that they are free to discontinue from the study at any time.
+The patient must be given the opportunity to ask questions and allowed time to consider the information provided.